Skarlett/proxbox/README.md

   - It can't scan proxies with authenification enabled.

 ### What we've tested
-  + It runs on linux
+  + It runs on linux.
+Debian like distros.
+Modify it how you please to run on your own system
-  + It can run as a service/daemon
+  + It can run as a service/daemon (Atleast it did on ubuntu and debian)
-  + Its fine with huge amounts of shell calls
+  + Its fine with huge amounts of shell calls on `px`

 ### What we've added and never tried testing
   + We added phantomjs for the fact that some web pages will generate via javascript.
 Never tried using it.
   + Numerous amounts of commands written into `px` and connected to `commands.py`
+     - Here's a list of all the buggy ones we know of
+     - `px -sc -f`
+     - `px -a`

 ### Bugs
   + Sometimes theres a weird Provider Object bug that says theres no proxies to be found from that provider.
 Still working on it.